andrew/ultimate-awesome/README.md

 - [free-compiler-resources](https://github.com/getvmio/free-compiler-resources) - Compiler Free Resources | This repo collects 54 of free resources for Compiler. 🛠️ Build the tools that build our software with the Compiler Construction Kit!
 This repository houses comprehensive resources on compiler design and implementation.
 Featuring free courses and an interactive online pla.
 - [free-control-systems-resources](https://github.com/getvmio/free-control-systems-resources) - Control Systems Free Resources | This repo collects 13 of free resources for Control Systems. 🎛️ Dive into the world of Control Systems with our comprehensive collection of free resources!
 This repository houses curated materials, online courses, and a unique interactive Playground to enhance you.
 - [free-embedded-systems-resources](https://github.com/getvmio/free-embedded-systems-resources) - Embedded Systems Free Resources | This repo collects 14 of free resources for Embedded Systems. 🔌 Bring hardware to life with our Embedded Systems Lab repository!
 Explore a curated collection of free resources and courses on embedded programming and system design.
 With an interactive online Playg.
-- [free-functional-programming-resources](https://github.com/getvmio/free-functional-programming-resources) - Functional Programming Free Resources | This repo collects 32 of free resources for Functional Programming. λ Embrace the elegance of Functional Programming with our dedicated repository!
-Featuring a comprehensive collection of free resources, courses, and an interactive online Playground, this i.
 - [free-game-development-resources](https://github.com/getvmio/free-game-development-resources) - Game Development Free Resources | This repo collects 17 of free resources for Game Development. 🎮 Level up your game development skills with our Game Dev Arena repository!
 Explore a comprehensive collection of free resources and a hands-on online playground covering various aspects of game design.
-- [free-git-resources](https://github.com/getvmio/free-git-resources) - Git Free Resources | This repo collects 28 of free resources for Git. 🌿 Version control your way to success with our Git Mastery repository!
-Featuring a collection of free Git resources and an interactive online Playground, this is your training ground for mastering Git and streamlining your soft.
 - [free-haskell-resources](https://github.com/getvmio/free-haskell-resources) - Haskell Free Resources | This repo collects 12 of free resources for Haskell. λ Explore the elegance of functional programming with our Haskell Haven repository!
 Discover free Haskell resources and courses to master this powerful and expressive language.
 Perfect for those seeking a pure functiona.
 - [free-javascript-resources](https://github.com/getvmio/free-javascript-resources) - JavaScript Free Resources | This repo collects 116 of free resources for JavaScript. 🏋️ Flex your web development muscles in our JavaScript Gymnasium repository!
 Offering a wide range of free JavaScript resources and an online playground, this is your training center for mastering the language th.
 - [free-programming-resources](https://github.com/getvmio/free-programming-resources) - Programming Free Resources | This repo collects 232 of free resources for Programming. 🧰 Sharpen your programming skills across multiple languages with our Coder's Toolkit repository!
 Featuring a comprehensive collection of free programming resources, online courses, and a user-friendly playgroun.